IBM/MAX-Image-Segmenter-Web-App/README.md

 **To Stop**

-Stop the Web App and MAX Model server with the following command:
+Stop the Web App and MAX Microservice with the following command:
 ```bash
 $ docker-compose stop
 ```